Sustainability

 156 |

-We also have guidelines and procedures in place with our in-sourced home delivery teams and our third-party home delivery partners to offer to collect and recycle packaging materials from our customers at the time of the product delivery and installation process.
-Waterworks currently purchases packaging material that is Sustainable Forestry Initiative (SFI) certified.
+We also have guidelines and procedures in place with our in-sourced home delivery teams and our third-party home delivery vendors to offer to collect and recycle packaging materials from our customers at the time of the product delivery and installation process.

 Waterworks uses a universal waste disposal company to dispose of items such as batteries, ballasts, bulbs, electronics, etc. It also works with a recycling company to discard its scrap metal.
-In fiscal 2023, Waterworks recycled 1,785 pounds (0.893 tons) of e-waste and 10,760 pounds (5.38 tons) of metal.
+In 2025, the company recycled 11,432 pounds of metal.

 Recycling & Composting

-In 2023, we expanded recycling and composting efforts with respect to the RH Home Office by partnering with its local waste hauler, making available a broader range of applicable waste receptacles, educating team members on recycling and composting best practices and placing additional proper disposal signage in kitchens.
+In 2025, we continued our recycling and composting efforts with respect to the RH Home Office by partnering with its local waste hauler, making available a broader range of applicable waste receptacles, educating team members on recycling and composting practices and placing additional proper disposal signage in kitchens.

 RH & Waterworks Electricity Consumption